nonsns/nonsns.github.io/README.md

 # Dario Rossi homepage (stripped down github.io version)

-This page is intentionally minimalistic.
-It is a stripped down version of my (not so) old Academic page at Telecom ParisTech.
-It does neither host code, nor teaching material, nor datasets.
-It is still a work in progress and is likely not fully working.
+This page is a stripped down version of my (not so) old Academic page at Telecom ParisTech.
+* It is intentionally minimalistic
+* It does neither host code, nor teaching material, nor datasets  (given the 1GB GitHub pages restriction)
+* It is still a work in progress and is likely not fully working.
+* It written in Jekyll, but locally compiled and the rendered result is pushed to GitHub (so that is supports my own ruby plugins)

 You can (try to) browse it at https://nonsns.github.io

 ## Changelog